-Getting out into the fresh air, grill tongs in hand and preparing a great meal over an open flame is an experience many people enjoy, but the grill’s hot temperatures—and the tendency of smaller foods to fall into the fire—often limit which foods can be cooked on a grill.
-However, a grill mat solves this problem by providing a flat surface on which food can be prepared at up to 500 degrees Fahrenheit without sticking to, or falling through, the grill’s grates.
+Getting out into the fresh air with grill tongs in hand to prepare a great meal over an open flame is an experience many people enjoy, but the grill’s hot temperatures—and the tendency of smaller foods to fall into the fire—often limit which foods can be cooked on a grill.
+However, a grill mat solves this problem by providing a flat surface on which food can be prepared at up to 500 degrees Fahrenheit without sticking to or falling through the grill’s grates.

 Grill mats should be used to expand your grilling options, not to change your current grill routine altogether.
 Steaks can and should still be tossed onto grill grates and prepared over an open flame, but laying a grill mat next to the sizzling steaks will allow you to sauté some mushrooms, onions, and other veggies to round out the meal.
 The best grill mats listed below will allow home chefs to experiment with cooking their favorite foods in a new way: in the open air, on the grill.

-- BEST BANG FOR THE BUCK: LOOCH Grill Mat Set of 6 – 100% Non-Stick BBQ Grill
+- RUNNER UP: LOOCH Grill Mat Set of 6

-- BEST HEAVY-DUTY: Kona Best BBQ Grill Mat – Heavy Duty 600 Degree
+- BEST HEAVY DUTY: Kona Best BBQ Grill Mat

-- BEST LARGE-CAPACITY: Kona XL Best Grill Mat – BBQ Grill Mat
+- BEST LARGE CAPACITY: Kona XL Best Grill Mat

-- BEST NONSTICK: Aoocan Grill Mat – Set of 5 Heavy Duty BBQ Grill Mats
+- BEST SET: GRILLYARD Grill Mat Set of 6

 What to Consider When Choosing the Best Grill Mats